 The Riddle of Literary Quality is a research project of the Huygens Institute for the History of the Netherlands in collaboration with the Fryske Akademy and the Institute for Logic, Language and Computation (University of Amsterdam).
-The Riddle officially started January 15th 2012 and will run for four years.
+The Riddle officially started January 15th 2012.
+It will end in 2019.
 The project is funded by the Computational Humanities Programme of the Royal Netherlands Academy of Arts and Sciences.

 Summary of the project The Riddle of Literary Quality